perfectsense/brightspot-tutorial/docs/tutorial/HelloBrightspotHeadless.md

 Content types in Brightspot are represented by Java classes that extend the class `Content`.
 The instance variables added to the class represent the fields of your content type.

 We'll begin by creating a Content Type called `HelloBrightspot` with a single `name` field.
+The Java files should go in the `src/main/java/` directory in the `com/brightspot/tutorial` package.

 ```java
 package com.brightspot.tutorial;